Why Roaming Still Matters in a 5G World

 Subscribers are often careless about protecting their smartphones and they expect to use their mobile devices and access all of their services on the road, especially now with recently enacted “Roam Like at Home” rules whereby people pay domestic prices for voice calls, SMS, and mobile Internet while travelling across the E.U.
 Plus, constantly roaming IoT devices are often unsecured.
 It all adds up to an environment that makes GTP-based attacks easier and more prevalent.
 For more information about the types of attacks enabled by GTP vulnerabilities, download the eBook: Smart Phones and Stupid Devices — Why Roaming Still Matters in a 5G World.

-5G beefs up security — but is it enough?
+Industry beefs up 5G security — but is it enough?

 While 5G security is a big step forward, mobile networks will continue to be exposed to GTP threats.
 So mobile operators will need to deploy a GTP firewall to protect against attacks coming in from access networks, roaming partners, and IoT to support uninterrupted operations for their networks and subscribers.